-Patagonia stretches south of the Rio Negro (about 41[S) to Cabo Virgenes at the entrance of the Strait of Magellan (about 52[30'S) and includes the provinces of Rio Negro, Chubut and Santa Cruz.
+Patagonia stretches south of the Rio Negro (about 41°S) to Cabo Virgenes at the entrance of the Strait of Magellan (about 52°30'S) and includes the provinces of Rio Negro, Chubut and Santa Cruz.
 This is the famous wild and windy, desert coast of Argentina.
-Offshore it is rich in sea life, including whales, dolphins, sealions, seals, penguins, albatrosses and many other varieties of birds.
+Offshore it is rich in sea life, including whales, dolphins, sea-lions, seals, penguins, albatrosses and many other varieties of birds.
 Harbours are few and far between and they rarely offer complete protection.
 Many are situated in rivers with high tides, strong currents and uncomfortable anchorages.
-This part of the coast also has a moderate to strong sea breeze which starts to blow most days around noon until dusk - and varies from the northeast, east, southeast and south.
+This part of the coast also has a moderate to strong sea breeze which starts to blow most days around noon until dusk-and varies from the northeast, east, southeast and south.
 The tidal range also gradually increases towards the south with increasing tidal currents along the entire coast.
 The maximum tidal range is 12m between Puerto San Julian and Cabo Virgenes.
 The tidal range decreases dramatically south of Cabo Virgenes.
-Google maps

-This is a sizable river and has been used by yachts.
+5.1 RIO NEGRO 41° 04'S 64° 44'W This is a sizeable river and has been used by yachts.
 However the bar shifts constantly and is unmarked so is only practicable in very settled conditions by a crew prepared to make a dinghy survey before entering.
-VALDES PENINSULA

-5.2 GOLFO SAN JOSÉ 42o 20'S 64 o 25'W
+VALDES PENINSULA 5.2 GOLFO SAN JOSÉ 42° 20'S 64 ° 25'W General The Golfo San José is the large bay to the north of the Peninsula Valdes isthmus, opposite the Golfo Nuevo.
+The bay is 20 miles wide and 10 miles deep.
+There are anchorages around the bay giving shelter from all directions, but it is a long way to shift berth with a change of wind.
+The whole of the Peninsula Valdes is a nature reserve with large areas uninhabited.
+Even the western shore of the gulf is sparsely populated.
+Entrance The gulf is entered between Pta Buenos Aires and Pta Quiroga, approximately 3.5 miles apart.
+Tidal currents are strong, between 2 and 6 knots and, together with the shoals in the entrance, cause overfalls, which can be dangerous in strong winds.
+The best time to enter or leave is near slack water.
+Pass 1 mile off either headland.